-As this new Year of the Dragon roars in, cook up some red foods, to frighten evil spirits away.
-Make some sticky rice cakes and give them to someone you want to reunite with and stick close to this year.
-Each item on a Lunar New Year menu is there for a purpose—to bring good fortune in a specific area of life.
+As this new Year of the Snake glides in, cook up some red foods, make some sticky rice cakes and give them to someone you want to reunite with and stick close to this year.
+Serve something you haven’t tried before, so that like the snake who sheds its skin, you evolve in this new year.
+Each item on a Lunar New Year menu is there for a purpose.
 For example:

 Dumplings, for financial success

-Spring rolls are another Lunar New Year staple, and for the same reason—they’re said to look like gold bars.
-Our Thai Fresh Rolls are a fresh take on that tradition.
+Spring rolls are another Lunar New Year staple, and for the same reason: they’re said to look like gold bars.
+Our Thai Fresh Rolls are a fresh take on that tradition—ideal if you want to stick to your New Year’s diet as you celebrate.

 Long noodles, long life

 Uncut noodles are a classic Lunar New Year dish, because long noodles symbolize longevity.
-Boil them, serve them in a bowl with broth, or stir fry them like we do in our Stir Fry Noodles with Green Tea, so you can get the additional longevity-enhancing benefits of buckwheat and green tea.
+Boil them, stir-fry them, or serve them in a bowl with broth like we do in our Udon Noodle Soup so you can get the additional longevity-enhancing benefits of buckwheat and green tea.

 Happiness is a good shrimp dish